$100 off your first month today! use code 100CLAYA at checkout

 Mounjaro vs. Tirzepatide: The bottom line

-Mounjaro and Zepbound are the same drug, just approved for different conditions.
-If your insurance covers one but not the other, that’s the only real reason to choose between them.
-Tirzepatide is tirzepatide.
+Mounjaro and Zepbound are the FDA-approved, brand-name versions of tirzepatide.
+They’ve been tested in large-scale clinical trials and are approved for specific conditions.
+If your insurance covers one but not the other, that may be the deciding factor.

 Related article